oVirt/ovirt-site/source/feature/boot.html.md

 ### Summary

-This feature will provide an [jenkins.ovirt.org/fabiand_boo_build_testing/ ISO] to install an stable oVirt Engine Appliance or oVirt Node Appliance to a host.
+This feature will provide an [http://jenkins.ovirt.org/fabiand_boo_build_testing/ ISO](http://jenkins.ovirt.org/fabiand_boo_build_testing/ ISO) to install an stable oVirt Engine Appliance or oVirt Node Appliance to a host.
 The appliances are fetched over the internet from Jenkins.

 ![](Ipxe-iso-screenshot.png "Ipxe-iso-screenshot.png")